-- i.
-Entity shall disclosure by credit risk rating grades, the gross carrying amount of financial assets and the exposure to credit risk on loan commitments and financial guarantee contracts.
-This information shall be applied separately for financial instrument.
-Refer to paragraph 35M for detailed disclosures required. - ii.
-For trade receivables, contract assets and lease receivables for which the simplified model is used to determine the loss allowance in terms of IFRS 9, the information provided above may be done on the basis of a provision matrix. - For all financial instruments within the scope of IFRS 7, but to which the impairment requirements in IFRS 9 are not applied, an entity shall disclose by class of financial instrument (financial instruments in the same class share economic characteristics with respect to the risk being disclosed): - The amount that best represents its maximum exposure to credit risk at the reporting date without taking account of any collateral held or other credit enhancements.
-This disclosure is not required for financial instruments whose carrying amount best represents the maximum exposure to credit risk. - A description of collateral held as security and other credit enhancements and their financial effect (e.g. a quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk.
-(IFRS 7.36) - 133.
-Disclosure required for assets obtained by taking possession of collateral held by the scheme and other credit enhancements called upon.
-Refer to IFRS 7.38 for detailed disclosures to be made. - 134.
-Insurance receivables are accounted for under IFRS 4.
-The disclosure around expected credit losses and related methodology is not included because insurance receivables do not have a forward looking / expected credit model applied to them.
+- 146. A medical scheme should disclose by credit risk rating grades, the gross carrying amount of financial assets and the exposure to credit risk on loan commitments and financial guarantee contracts.
+This information shall be applied separately for financial instruments.
+Refer to paragraph 35M of IFRS 7 for detailed disclosures required. - 147.
+For trade receivables, contract assets and lease receivables for which the simplified model is used to determine the loss allowance in terms of IFRS 9, the information provided above may be done on the basis of a provision matrix.
+Refer to paragraph 35N of IFRS 9. - 148.
+For all financial instruments within the scope of IFRS 7 but to which the impairment requirements in IFRS 9 are not applied, a medical scheme shall disclose by class of financial instrument (financial instruments in the same class share economic characteristics with respect to the risk being disclosed): - (a) The amount that best represents its maximum exposure to credit risk at the reporting date without taking account of any collateral held or other credit enhancements.
+This disclosure is not required for financial instruments whose carrying amount best represents the maximum exposure to credit risk. - (b) A description of collateral held as security and other credit enhancements and their financial effect (e.g. quantification of the extent to which collateral and other credit enhancements mitigate credit risk) in respect of the amount that best represents the maximum exposure to credit risk.
+(IFRS 7.36) - 149.
+Disclosure is required for financial or non-financial assets obtained during the period by taking possession of collateral held by the scheme as security and other credit enhancements.
+Refer to IFRS 7.38 for detailed disclosures required. - 150.
+The disclosure around expected credit losses and related methodology is not included because insurance receivables do not have a forward looking/expected credit model applied to them.
 Therefore, these disclosures would not be applicable.